OpenZeppelin/crafty/README.md

 `$ npx truffle migrate --network rinkeby`

-### dApp
+### Front-end
-The dApp has no backend: all it needs is to connect to a deployed `Crafty` contract.
+The dApp has no back-end: all the front-end needs is to connect to a deployed `Crafty` contract.
 Because of this, deploying it is very simple.

 First, the contract artifacts need be moved to the `app` directory, and the JavaScript sources bundled, etc. A single command takes care of this: